MicrosoftDocs/fabric-docs/docs/governance/tags-overview.md

     :::image type="content" source="./media/tags-overview/tags-indication-lineage-view.png" alt-text="Screenshot showing the tag indication in lineage view.":::

-You can also search by tags and see all the relevant results, accompanied by additional metadata (item owner and item location).
+You can also use the global search to search by tags and see all the relevant results, accompanied by additional metadata, such asitem owner and location.

 :::image type="content" source="./media/tags-overview/tags-global-search.png" alt-text="Screenshot showing tags used as a search term in the global search.":::